Bigby, Lincolnshire: History

 The name Bigby comes from an Old Norse personal name 'Bekki' + Old Norse 'býr', meaning "settlement" or "farmstead".
 Bigby is recorded in the Domesday account as "Bechebi", with the Lord of the manor as William son of Nigel.

 The local Anglican parish church is a Grade I listed building dedicated to All Saints.
 It dates from the 12th century, with later additions and restorations in 1779 and 1878.
 On the north side of the chancel is a large alabaster tomb to Sir Robert Tyrwhit of Kettleby hamlet, who died in 1581, and his wife.
 To the east is a monument to Sir Robert Tyrwhit of Kettleby, who died in 1617, and Lady Bridget Manners his wife who died in 1604.
 Bigby is one of four Thankful Villages in Lincolnshire, because it lost no men in the First World War.
 There is a war memorial in the parish churchyard in remembrance of a local man and his comrade shot down during the Second World War.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 3.

 Pingley Farm, or Camp 81, was the site of a Second World War Prisoner-of-war camp.
 Purpose-built to house 750 low-risk Italian prisoners, by May 1946 Pingley camp held 984.
 The camp has been demolished as of January 2009, and the site redeveloped as housing.
 The area is being developed with ten luxury executive houses.
 The first was started in July 2010.